PSSRA/pssra.github.io/content/join/bylaws.md

 Members are expected to follow basic rules of conduct while at events being hosted or participated in by the Chapter.
 Failure to adhere to these rules can be grounds for disciplinary action, ranging from informal warnings up to expulsion as outlined in these bylaws.

-Detailed community guidelines shall be published publicly and made available to all members and local comrades of the Chapter.
-These may be amended by a majority vote of leadership.
+Detailed rules and community guidelines shall be published publicly and made available to all members and local comrades of the Chapter.
+These rules and guidelines may be amended by a majority vote of leadership.
+These rules shall not conflict with the code of conduct outlined in this Section of Chapter Bylaws or Article 3, Section 3 of the Organization Bylaws.

 ## SECTION TWO: MEMBERSHIP CONDUCT